|Nutrition Facts (per serving)|

 Halibut is a sweet-tasting fish that is high in protein, selenium, magnesium, B vitamins and fatty acids.
 A 3-ounce serving of raw halibut has just 77 calories but an outstanding 15.8 grams of protein.
 It provides 5.5 milligrams of niacin, almost a third of the recommended daily intake for adults.
 It also contains 248 milligrams of total fatty polyunsaturated acids—omega 3 and 6—almost half of what is recommended as the minimum daily adult intake.

-When buying halibut, ask your fishmonger about the origin of the fish and when possible choose wild-caught over farmed fish, though farmed is also a good option if that is what's accessible.
+When buying halibut, ask your fishmonger about the origin of the fish and when possible choose wild-caught, over farmed fish, though farmed is also a good option if that is what's accessible.
 The fillets on display must appear moist and smooth.
 Avoid any dull-colored fillets that appear dry or cracked.
 Avoid fish that smells, as fillets should smell briny but not fishy.
-If buying in advance, place the wrapped fillets in the coldest part of your fridge for up to 2 days before cooking.
+If buying in advance, place the wrapped fillets in the coldest part of your fridge for up to two days before cooking.
 If you're using frozen fillets, don't thaw in the fridge overnight but plan ahead and remove them from the freezer with enough time for them to defrost at room temperature still wrapped in plastic.

 Gather the ingredients.

-Preheat oven to 400 degrees F. Spray a 2- or 3-quart baking dish with cooking spray.
+Preheat oven to 400 F. Spray a 2- or 3-quart baking dish with cooking spray.
 Whisk together the mayonnaise and mustard.
 Season with salt and pepper to taste.